pregoli/devocrazia/public/content/articles/building-bank-atm-event-sourcing-cqrs-dotnet.md

 }
 ```

-Each event type has a corresponding `Apply` method in the aggregate:
+Each event type has a corresponding `Apply` method that updates the aggregate's internal state:

 ```csharp
 protected internal void Apply(MoneyDepositedEvent @event)